openaps/AndroidAPSdocs/docs/EN/Module/index.rst

 You can find a Sample Setup here: `Sample Setup: Samsung S7, Dana-R, Dexcom G5 and Sony Smartwatch <../Getting-Started/Sample-Setup.html`_

-It would be wonderful if anyone could add here a image with an overview of all different modules.

 It sometimes takes a while until all module are together.
 But no worries, there are a lot of things you can do while waiting.
 It is NECESSARY to check and where approporiate adapt basal rates (BR), insulin-carbration (IC), insulin-sensitivity-factores (ISF), etc. And if already possible, open loop is a good way to test the system.